-Primary, secondary, and postsecondary students who are using Canvas, and who are enrolled in an institution that has opted to integrate Terracotta with their Canvas instance.
+Primary, secondary, and postsecondary teachers who use Canvas (and researchers who collaborate with such teachers) working at an institution that has opted to integrate Terracotta into its Canvas instance.

 Researchers use their own IRB.
 In the event of multi-institutional research, the lead researcher hosts the IRB protocol, and participating institutions are data collection sites under that single IRB.
 In the event of multiple researchers at different institutions, researchers should follow the guidelines of the funders or the lead PI’s institution.

 The target user for Terracotta is a teacher.
-The teacher sets up an experiment in their class site, and recruits students to participate, effectively by assigning students to (a.) submit work for an assignment that has been experimentally manipulated, or (b.) submit an informed consent response providing permission from the student to participate.
+The teacher sets up an experiment in their class site, and recruits students to participate, effectively by assigning students to (a) submit work for an assignment that has been experimentally manipulated, or (b) submit an informed consent response providing permission from the student to participate.
 Researchers (who are not teachers) can be added to a Canvas site as a Teacher, which would enable the researcher to create the experiment on the teacher’s behalf.
+A note on privacy – Terracotta enables privacy protections for student participants, such as informed consent that is hidden from the teacher, filtering of non-consenting participants from result summaries and data exports, and removal of student identifiers from these exports.
+In the case of multisite research, where an experiment is being deployed across districts or institutions, Terracotta will export de-identified research data that can be shared publicly across institutional boundaries, preventing the need for complex multisite protocols.

 Canvas+Terracotta will support simple A/B tests, but it will also support within-subject crossover designs (AB/BA) with pretest/posttest.
 This automates the difficulty of counterbalancing across experimental treatments, and also resolves concerns about bias due to experimental treatment (in within-subject crossovers, all students get all treatments, just in different orders).
 Moreover, Terracotta will flexibly support multiple assignments in each exposure period (AABB/BBAA) and more than two treatment conditions (ABC/CBA/BCA, where crossovers are randomized).
 Teachers can determine whether (and how) experimentally-manipulated assignments contribute weight to course scores.